 The Executive Compensation Committee of the Board, which is required to have a majority of Independent Directors, is charged with determining compensation for our executive officers.
-Mr. Africk, Mr. Benton and Stanley K. Tanger currently serve on the Executive Compensation Committee, with Mr. Africk serving as chairman.
+Mr. Africk, Mr. Benton and Mr. Robinson currently serve on the Executive Compensation Committee, with Mr. Africk serving as chairman.
+Stanley K. Tanger served on the Executive Compensation Committee until his resignation from the committee in July 2001.
+Mr. Robinson was appointed to the Executive Compensation Committee in July 2001.